ianjameswilson/Employee-Management-System/README.md

-# Employee Management System
+# Employee Managment System
 ## Description
-To easily view and manage the departments, roles, and employees in a company so that a company executive can organize and plan their business
+To easily view and manage the departments, roles, and employees in a company so that a company executive can organize and plan their business.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)